One dead after head-on crash in Tangipahoa Parish

 State Police said 60-year-old Roderick E. Brumfield of Franklinton was driving eastbound on Highway 16 near Dummyline Road.
 At the same time, a vehicle with four passengers was traveling westbound.
 Troopers said Brumfield crossed the center and hit the other vehicle head-on.

 Brumfield died at the scene.
-The other driver and three children in the vehicle suffered serious injuries.
-LSP said two children were improperly secured in car seats and one juvenile was unrestrained.
+The other driver and four passengers in the vehicle suffered serious injuries.
+LSP said two children were improperly secured in car seats, one passenger was unrestrained and one juvenile was unrestrained.

 More News